dgwight/health-recs/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+# Questions
+- There is one recommendation with 'SCS', should it have a column?
+- Do better looking dropdowns matter?
+- I added a getRecommendationCount for pagination
+- I calculate the attributes based off of the rec.patientAttributes keys, should I pass the name mapings down instead?